 Against this backdrop, the airline seeking short-term loans assumes significance as it implies possible funds crunch.

-In a tender document issued today, the carrier said it is "looking for government guarantee backed INR short-term loans totalling up to Rs 3,250 crore in the first phase to meet its urgent working capital requirements by September 25, 2017".
+In a tender document issued on Wednesday, the carrier said it is "looking for government guarantee backed INR short-term loans totalling up to Rs 3,250 crore in the first phase to meet its urgent working capital requirements by September 25, 2017".

 The tenure of the loan will be one year and the amount is proposed to be drawn in two or three tranches.